-If your combined marks for HSC Mathematics Ext 1 and Ext 2 are greater than 193 out of 200, we encourage you to join our Talented Students tutorials, scheduled on Wednesday at 11am (W11D) and Monday 3pm (M15E).
-This tutorial is your regular weekly tutorial class.
+If your combined marks for HSC Mathematics Ext 1 and Ext 2 are greater than 193 out of 200, we encourage you to join our Talented Students tutorials, scheduled on This tutorial is your regular weekly tutorial class.

 If you want to join these Talented Students tutorials email the First Year Office - fy.MathsStats@unsw.edu.au with your HSC Mathematics Ext 1 and Ext 2 marks and we will enrol you into MATH1141.